 Melatonin is a safe, natural and non-habit forming supplement you can take to help with sleep, and can be found in most drug stores and supermarkets.
 Be sure to read the bottle for specific directions on dosage and timing.

-Here's a link to an article with a variety of information and ideas for you to try from acupuncturists all over the country.
+Here's an article with a variety of information and ideas for you to try from acupuncturists all over the country.
 Feel free to try what speaks to you and leave the rest for someone else.

 Colloidal silver is a clear, tasteless liquid that can be used both externally or internally.
 Externally, it can be applied to the skin for wound healing.
 Internally, it can support immunity.
 It is easy to find online, and may be available at many traditional or natural grocery stores.